dejanbatanjac/dejanbatanjac.github.io/_posts/2020-05-25-huggingface-library.md

 * Tokenizer class
 * Preprocessor class

-The main discuss in here are different **Config** class parameters for different HuggingFace models.
+The main discussion here is about different **Config** class parameters for different HuggingFace models.
 Configuration can help us understand the inner structure of the HuggingFace models.

-We will not consider all the models from the library as there are 200.000+ models.
+We will not consider all the models from the library as there are 200,000+ models.

 Some interesting models worth mentioning based on a variety of config parameters are discussed here and in particular config params of those models.